iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.43.0/report.md

 > Basic software! temperamental - it crashes often, which is rather annoying.
 Reflects how bad the healthcare system is, unfortunately.
 We expect much, much more & we should be getting it!!
 The app is nothing special, no features to help patients be informed & take action regarding our own health.
 My advice is to avoid the app.
 Use ya Internet browser to access your records via systmonline (sign up required).
 "C'mon developers where's ya spunk?
 Whats soo hard? (not me...)
 Get with the program!"<br> :date: __2020-12-03 11:31:34__

-> Cannot even get onto the app.
-I need to provide evidence that I am who I say am, and when I upload documents it just closes and logs me out.<br> :date: __2020-12-01 23:16:24__

 #### 1-star reviews